Electric and thermoelectric response for Weyl and multi-Weyl semimetals in planar Hall configurations including the

 \section{Planar Hall set-up: Magnetoelectric transport}

 An electric field $\mathbf E = E \, {\mathbf{\hat x}} $ is applied coplanar with $\mathbf B^{\rm tot}$, with zero tempearture gradient.
 This set-up allows us to measure the planar Hall effect.
-The analysis for obtaining the expressions for the thermoelectric coefficient tensors is explained in Appendix~\ref{secboltz}.
-From Eq.~\eqref{eqsigmatot}, we find that the Berry-curvature-related part of the thermoelectric coefficient via the valence bands is given by
+The analysis for obtaining the expressions for the magnetoelectric coefficient tensors is explained in Appendix~\ref{secboltz}.
+From Eq.~\eqref{eqsigmatot}, we find that the Berry-curvature-related part of the magnetoelectric conductivity tensors, for transport via the conduction bands, are given by

 where